DeterminateSystems/bootspec-secureboot/rfc.md

 The goal of this RFC can be summed up into X points:

+1. To attach a description of necessary boot information to all (future) generations
-1. To limit filesystem magic in bootloader tools by creating a JSON document that provides the requisite information
+1. To limit filesystem magic in bootloader tools by utilizing that description
 1. To require a further RFC in order to change the contents
 1. TODO: (meh:) unified input information via that same document? (e.g. every bootloader gets the same information -- additional info they want is up to them)
 1. TODO: more?